Every cat carer should routinely check and have their ears cleaned when necessary. This way, problems can be found early.

 - Routine ear cleaning isn’t necessary, and some wax build-up is normal.
 Clean the ears if there is an excessive amount of wax, dirt or debris.

 - Apply a few drops of solution to your cat’s ear

 - Massage the base of the ear to loosen dirt and wax

 - With a cotton ball, wipe away the excess solution and dirt

 - Never use a cotton bud in the ear, as this can damage it

 How to avoid ear problems

-- Don’t apply any products to your cat’s ears which haven’t been approved for use by your veterinarian.
+- Don’t apply any products to your cat’s ears that haven’t been approved for use by your veterinarian.

 - When bathing your cat, avoid water getting into the ears.